SB Professionals Listserv

 - Once you have subscribed, send messages to: firstname.lastname@example.org.

-- You may unsubscribe from the list anytime (though we will be sad to see you go!) by sending a blank email to firstname.lastname@example.org.
-Leave the subject line and the body blank.
+- You may unsubscribe from the list anytime (though we will be sad to see you go!).
+Please visit this page for steps to unsubscribe.

 - Include a descriptive entry in the subject line.
 If you are posting messages for a particular subject or group, reference this in the subject line.